matejak/argbash/doc/index.rst

    :language: bash
    :end-before: needed because of Argbash

-The body of the script (that follows the template) is trivial, but note that it is enclosed in a pair of square brackets.
+The body of the script (i.e. lines past the template) is trivial, but note that it is enclosed in a pair of square brackets.
-They are "hidden" in comments, but still, they have to be there.
+They are "hidden" in comments and not seen by the shell, but still, they have to be there for the "use the script as a template" feature to function.

 .. literalinclude:: ../resources/examples/minimal.m4
    :language: bash